Skip to Content

 2. Loose Shift Linkage Pin

 Ford recalled the 2017 Ford F-150 because of a loose shift linkage roll pin that’s responsible for connecting the shift linkage to the transmission.
 The roll pin was at risk of becoming too loose, preventing the transmission from shifting.
-Symptoms of a loose shift linkage roll pin were stated to be:

 • A loose or low-effort feel of the shift lever